-There is a weekly quiz administered through Brightspace.
-These are due at the beginning the week following each chapter of the textbook (Monday at midnight).
-You have two attempts to complete the quiz, and plenty of time to complete each such attempt (two hours, but your work will count even if you would exceed this time).
-Please respect the due date which is in the beginning of the next week when a new module is started.
-The best 10 of 12 quizzes will count towards your mark.
+Each week, there is a quiz administered through Brightspace.
+These are due at the beginning the week following the conclusion of each module (that is Mondays at midnight).
+You have two attempts to complete each quiz, and plenty of time to complete each attempt (two hours), but please note that your work will count even if you would exceed this time.

+The best 10 of 12 quizzes will count towards your final mark.

-If there is any discrepancy between the marks posted in Brightspace and your calculated values notify the instructor immediately.
+If there is any discrepancy between the marks posted on Brightspace and your calculated values notify the instructor immediately.